teg-lad/data-processing-and-cleaning-assignment/notebooks/cleaning.md

 After exporting my csv file from my notebook I decided to check that there were no duplicates or invalid types in any of the columns.
-Converting all the columns to numeric and using a numeric facet I found that in row 12,602 of the processed file there was a O instead of a 0.
+Converting all the columns to numeric and using a numeric facet I found that in row 12,602 of the processed file there was an O instead of a 0.
 This cannot be transformed into a number and so must be changed.

 ![Non-numeric found in openrefine](images/10.PNG)